-When searching for self defense classes you will probably be bombarded with a number of different results: Self defense classes for women, martial arts, judo, kickboxing and more.
+When searching for self defence classes you will probably be bombarded with a number of different results: Self defence classes for women, martial arts, judo, kickboxing and more.
 So where do you start?

 So, let’s begin.